Sistine Chapel of Football: Characteristics

 In this recreation of the fresco by Michelangelo, Lionel Messi represents Adam and Diego Maradona acts as God, while the cherubs who complete the scene are Juan Román Riquelme, Gabriel Batistuta, Mario Kempes, Sergio Agüero, Claudio Caniggia, Ricardo Bochini and Ariel Ortega.
 “It is like Maradona grants Messi the legacy of good football,” explained Santiago Barbeito, author of the artwork.

-The artwork is a digital photomontage printed on 8 stretched canvases that reach approximately 500 m².
+The artwork is a digital photomontage printed on eight stretched canvases that reach approximately 500 m².

 Produced through donations, its cost is valued at around $20,000 USD.

 The club

-Sportivo Pereyra club is located on 2785 Alvarado Street in Barracas, a neighbourhood of Buenos Aires, a few blocks away from La Bombonera, the stadium is owned by Boca Juniors, one of Argentina's top football clubs.
+Sportivo Pereyra club is located on 2785 Alvarado Street in Barracas, a neighbourhood of Buenos Aires, a few blocks away from La Bombonera, the stadium owned by Boca Juniors, one of Argentina's top football clubs.

 Renowned players like Mauro Boselli and Juan Manuel Iturbe have emerged from this club.